matrix-org/matrix-spec-proposals/specification/00_basis.rst

 The ``error`` string will be a human-readable error message, usually a sentence explaining what went wrong.
 The ``errcode`` string will be a unique string which can be used to handle an error message e.g. ``M_FORBIDDEN``.
-These error codes should have their namespace first in ALL CAPS, followed by a single _.
+These error codes should have their namespace first in ALL CAPS, followed by a single _ to ease seperating the namespace from the error code..
 For example, if there was a custom namespace ``com.mydomain.here``, and a ``FORBIDDEN`` code, the error code should look like ``COM.MYDOMAIN.HERE_FORBIDDEN``.
 There may be additional keys depending on the error, but the keys ``error`` and ``errcode`` MUST always be present.

-..TODO
-  Why the weird mix of underscore and dots?

 Some standard error codes are below: